spencerparkin/AudioDataLib/README.md

 myPlayer.EndPlayback(error);
 ```

-I'll be the first to admin that my API isn't perfect, but the code has worked pretty well
+I'll be the first to admit that my API isn't perfect, but the code has worked pretty well
 for me so far with the MIDI files I've used it with.

 ## Plans